gamedev4995/Proyecto-Final/Maze.md

 <img width="600" alt="Screenshot 2024-12-17 at 10 58 58 PM" src="https://github.com/user-attachments/assets/82d0bf20-22ff-41f2-bcb8-ae7b2140a0e0" />

 This will be the temporary scenery the player views once exiting the maze before being taken to the win screen.
+This area is closely related to the win screen.
+Since the WinFloor has a collider set as a trigger, whenever another collider enters this trigger zone, OnTriggerEnter is called.
+Inside OnTriggerEnter, the script verifies if the object entering the trigger is tagged as "Player."
+Once this is confirmed it calls gameMode.PlayerWon() to execute the win scenario/screen.

+Basically,the WinFloor makes this act as a special area in the game world that, when touched by the player, signals that the player has achieved the winning condition.
+It’s a simple trigger-based script that collaborates with another script (WinLose) to manage the overall end-game logic.